-The difference between Interpersonal and Existential Risks – Psychological Safety and how to climb K2.
+The Difference Between Physical Safety and Psychological Safety (and how to climb K2).

 A safe state of mind.

 Psychological safety is “being able to show and employ one’s self without fear of negative consequences of self-image, status or career” (Kahn 1990, p.
 708).
 That is: psychological safety refers to a personal state of mind of being safe in your team and amongst colleagues; it is not about being protected or shielded from bad things happening, or safe from risk.